pyeventsourcing/esdbclient/README.md

 It supports both the "esdb" and the "esdb+discover" connection string URI schemes, and can connect to both "secure" and "insecure" EventStoreDB servers.

-The async function `AsyncioEventStoreDBClient` constructs the client and connects to EventStoreDB.
+The class `AsyncEventStoreDBClient` can be used to construct an instance of the asynchronous I/O gRPC Python client.
 It can be imported from `esdbclient`.
+The async method `connect()` should be called after constructing the client.

 The asyncio client has exactly the same methods as the multithreaded `EventStoreDBClient`.
 These methods are defined as `async def` methods, and so calls to these methods will